passy/glashammer-rdrei/docs/source/concepts.rst

 Glashammer uses Werkzeug, which is a library of WSGI utilities.
-Most of the actual components that will be used are straight from there, so a look at the documentation at http://werkzeug.pocoo.org/documentation/ ill certainly be worth your while at some point.
+Most of the actual components that will be used are straight from there, so a look at the documentation at http://werkzeug.pocoo.org/documentation/ will certainly be worth your while at some point.